ionknowmyname/social-media-api-forNodeInterview/README.md

 // created FollowerUser so your list of followers and following is not referencing the same User entity; and also so we can control the amount of information when a user gets his lists of followers.
 You can decide to also save FollowerUser in its own table as well.
 I didn't for no particular reason.

+if you going to save FollowerUser to its own table, then its relationship with user would switch to Many-to-Many, since a FollowerUser is a user and he can follow many people as well

+// changed my mind, I'm saving FollowerUser to its table and switching to Many-to-Many

+// you should have a seperate endpoint for adding followers.
+To save time, I combined all of them in the edit user endpoint.
+Ideally edit user should just edit user details, so they should be at least 2-4 endpoint (plus another endpoint to activate user).
+I just lumped all of them into a single edit user endpoint to save time.

+// update password should be a separate endpoint too, since its implementation would follow a whole other process i.e sending links to email, or otp to phone number, etc

+// also should have used more helper methods in edit user since its doing a lot of stuff